Many people want to start a clothing line or clothing brand. After all, how difficult could it be?

 Is your clothing line a sportswear brand?
 Or will you be offering retro-inspired lingerie?
 Will you design for men?
 Women?
 Both?

-It’s essential that you identify your clothing line’s niche before designing your first collection.
+It’s essential that you develop and refine your business idea by identifying your clothing line’s niche before designing your first collection.

 It’s impossible – and expensive – to try to please everyone and do everything.
 You’re more likely to succeed if you design specific products for specific people.
 So, decide early on who your core audience is and what products will be the heart of your clothing line.